Muhammad-Yunus/Pandas-DataScience/README.md

 # Pandas-DataScince
-Set of resource and code from my medium tutorial, https://medium.com/@yunusmuhammad007/
+Set of resource and notebook project from my medium tutorial, https://medium.com/@yunusmuhammad007/